Adaptive Bernstein-von Mises theorems in Gaussian white noise: Posterior independence of the credible sets

 The posterior draws plotted in Section \ref{simulation section} are approximately drawn from the posterior distribution conditioned to the respective credible sets.
-Theorem \ref{l2 asymptotic independence} quantifies how close these draws are in terms of the total variation distance $\snorm{\cdot}_{TV}$.
+Corollary \ref{l2 asymptotic independence corollary} quantifies how close these draws are in terms of the total variation distance $\snorm{\cdot}_{TV}$.

 \begin{corollary} Let $\Pi_{\hat{\alpha}_n}^{\tilde{C}_n} (\cdot \mid Y)$, $\Pi_{\hat{\alpha}_n}^{C_n^{\ell_2}} (\cdot \mid Y)$ denote the posterior distribution conditioned to the sets $\tilde{C}_n$, $C_n^{\ell_2}$ respectively.
 Then as $n \rightarrow \infty$,